 • The State Investment Plan supports the project “Development of municipal infrastructure by improving the efficiency of services in the Upīte cultural space" within which the building of the intangible cultural heritage centre "Upīte" will be fully reconstructed and restored, in addition to the creation of a modern exhibition hall and a museum fund space conforming to all requirements.
 Total funding 900000,00EUR.

-in the future, we will also be able to collaborate with the Balvi county council, LNKC, SCCF, LAD LEADER, EU LAT-LIT Interreg programmes.
+In the future, we will also be able to collaborate with the Balvi county council, LNKC, SCCF, LAD LEADER, EU LAT-LIT Interreg progrCmmes.

-• we place great expectations on the historical land law and its council, expecting both financial and moral support.
+• we place great expectations on the Law on Historical Regions of Latvia and its council, expecting both financial and moral support.

 Continuity/Development